 Soft-shell crabs are truly a delicacy—not just for their incredible flavor and uniqueness among all foods, but because they are only available for a couple months out of the year.
-Click here to read all about the science, seasonality and sourcing of soft-shell crabs in the Alabama Seafood Field Guide.
+And there’s nothing quite like a plate full of fried Alabama soft-shell crabs.

 Whether it’s on the stove or in the backyard fryer, start by getting your oil good and hot, to the tune of 350-375, with 360 being the sweet spot.
 It’s a real pain to have to wait on something to heat up once you’ve begun the prep process, especially if you’re cooking while hungry.
 And if you’ve got fried soft-shell crab on the menu, then your salivary glands are surely in high gear at this point.

-Just like in the Field Guide instructions, rinse the crabs and pat dry.
-Because you’re about to fry up the whole crab, there’s a little maintenance that needs to be done.
+Rinse the crabs and pat dry, because you’re about to fry up the whole crab, there’s a little maintenance that needs to be done.
 While every part of the crab is edible, there are a couple that can distract from the overall flavor of the dish.
 The eyes have a tendency to taste bitter, so simply take a pair of kitchen shears and remove them with a couple snips.
 Next, the “apron” (the Washington Monument-shaped central piece on the underside of the crab) is easily removed with your fingers and shears.
 Then go after the spongy gills located just underneath the shell on either side.
 Peel back the shell with your fingers and scrape out the gills with a finger.
 Now you’re all set.

 Combine the egg and milk in a shallow bowl and beat well.
 And since it’s now time for the batter, it’s important to know your options.
 Fry enthusiasts argue vehemently over what constitutes the perfect fry meal, but there’s no culinary consensus between the divergent schools of thought for corn meal or straight up flour.
 This recipe calls for a classic all-purpose flour fry, but an equal blend of corn meal, corn flour and all-purpose flour is equally as good.
 It’s a great compromise that keeps all parties happy, and for a Southerner, that’s often the proper and genteel thing to do.
 Either way, mix the flour and Cajun seasoning in a shallow bowl.
 Any Cajun or Creole seasoning blend will do, but as Alabamians, it’s hard not to recommend Southern Flavor’s Cajun (Hot) Seasoning.